 We are often sold out 8 to 12 months in advance; if you can’t wait that long, checkout Think Tank Online.
 If you know the semester you want to attend, please contact us early.
 Even if you don’t apply right away, let us know what you’re thinking so we can best accommodate your plans.

 If you are a Canadian citizen outside of the lower mainland, you need to look into funding sources and housing options.
-If you are an international student, please make sure to apply for study permit and sort out your visa situation as soon as possible, so you can avoid any delays and surprises.
+If you are an international student and have been accepted into our program, please make sure to apply for study permit and sort out your visa situation as soon as possible, so you can avoid any delays and surprises.
 We’d hate for you to have to give up your seat because you applied for a study permit too late!

 - Canadian English Language Proficiency Index Program (CELPIP-G 2014) is a Canadian English language test for immigration to Canada, Canadian citizenship, and for admission to Canadian universities and colleges.
 Acceptable level: 6 (for tests taken after April 2014)